TheArtificial/theartificial.nl/source/blog/2018/05-11-animtut.html.md

 The `scale` animation resizes an object.
 Scaling can keep the ration intact, or it can distort the object ratio if the the horizontal and vertical scaling are different.

 The expression can use one, two, or three values if you want to scale your object along the Z axis.
-It can be written `scale(sx)`, `scale(sx, sy)`, or `scale(sx, sy, sz)`, where `s` is your own entier or decimal number ranging from 0 to 1.
+It can be written `scale(sx)`, `scale(sx, sy)`, or `scale(sx, sy, sz)`, where `s` is your own a whole number (integer) or decimal number ranging from 0 to 1.

         .diamond{
           animation-name: diamondShrinks;
           animation-duration: 4s;
           animation-iteration-count: infinite;
           animation-time-function: ease-out;
           transform-origin: 50% 50%;
         }

         @keyframes diamondShrinks {